-A donor advised fund, which is like a charitable savings account, gives you the flexibility to recommend how much and how often money is granted to Oregon Health & Science University Foundation and Doernbecher Children's Hospital Foundation and other charities.
+A donor advised fund, which is like a charitable savings account, gives you the flexibility to recommend how much and how often money is granted to Oregon Health & Science University Foundation and Doernbecher Children's Hospital and other charities.

 You open a donor advised fund with a written agreement at a community foundation or sponsoring organization.
 You can make contributions to your fund at any time.
 These contributions are invested by the sponsoring organization, which provides regular accounting to you.
 You make the recommendations that various amounts be distributed to charitable organizations of your choice, such as Oregon Health & Science University Foundation and Doernbecher Children's Hospital.

 There are a number of benefits of opening a donor advised fund, including: